ncstate/social-sdk/README.md

 We highly recommend you use Composer to load dependencies.
 You may choose to load the dependencies some other way, but those methods will not be covered here.

 The official documentation for installing Composer can be found [here](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx), but below is a TL;DR version for those on Linux/Unix/OSX.
-(Sorry Windows, no shortcuts here)
+(Sorry Windows, no shortcuts here.)

-Assuming you have cRUL and PHP installed, run the following from inside your `/ncstate-social-sdk` directory.
+Assuming you have cURL and PHP installed, run the following from inside your `/ncstate-social-sdk` directory.

 ```
 // Installs Composer into ncstate-social-sdk/bin directory